NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 Or any similar deminishing interpretations.
 Stale just means an aggregate indcator of individual's choices to not interact.

+Please read carefully, this RFC does _not_ increase the **rate** of notifications by itslef.
+It just anticpiates the time to first interaction to a more practical level.

+If this first interaction has triggered further action, then this further action might trigger a notification.
+Such notification will alsways be triggered by a human.

+Consequetly any added notification over the rpe RFC state, is triggered by human intervention.

+That is, unless the issue or PR goes stale _again_.
+But going _stale_, which means **impaired in vigor or effectiveness**, _again_ is by itself a valuable information that is beeing broadcasted implicitly by their notification.

-# Drawbacks
+# Supporting Data
-[drawbacks]: #drawbacks

-With a renewed definition of the word _stale_ and removing an overly emotional meaning by virtue of this very PR, there is no reason to adversely interpret a bot spelling out the facts.

-Regular subscriber might get notifications they do not find immediatly actionable for them personally.
-However, the bot is inteded to help authors, not (silent) subscribers.
-It is assumed that subscribers wisely choose and actively manage how they spread their limmited attention.
-At any rate, their interests should never outperform the interest of the auther (="owner").

-At a closer look, increased notification is also a valuable _gain_ in information for those subscribers.
-Imagine: A topic went stale, then there where people moving things forward.
-Then it went stale _again_.
-If I'm subscribed to a topic of _interest_, a second stale promts me to consider taking action.
+[data]: #supporting-data

-Some data: As of now, there are roughly 1750 open issues marked as stale, and roughly 450 stale issues were marked as closed.
-Even older ones.
-By definition of how the stale bot operates, this means the stale bot has failed in adequately prompting action.
-The data suggests, it is _not_ actionable.
+As of now, there are roughly 1750 open issues marked as stale, and roughly 450 stale issues were marked as closeed.

-There are a variety of possible reasons for this, but if we assume that the bot should have prompted the _author_ into "furthering the cause" (whatever that might be in a particular context), judging by the 1750 unattended interventions, it blatantly failed.
-Since any such furthering would have left traces the stalebot would have picked up in any way.

-One reason for this might be that by the time the stale bot intervenes, the interest and memory has vanished to a point where even the friendly suggestions of the stalebot are completely ignored.
-This strongly supports reducing the inactivity period to _humanly bearable levels_ of an avearge person with an average memory.

-Another reason might be that the stalebot is not actionable, since too convoluted and wordy.
-So nobody reads it.
-Hence: https://github.com/NixOS/nixpkgs/pull/100462
+## Interpretation

+We can interpret this ratio of only 20% as a stalebot's failure to effectively prompt action: The stalebot itself is stale, that is **impaired in vigor or effectiveness**. (your threshold of judgemnt may differ).

+To the author of this RFC, the most plausible reason is that by the time the stalbot interacts, levels of attentions and interest has vanished so might have memories or simpli life got into the way.

+At any rate, it is reasonable to assume, that this declining levels of attention iterest and memories put the very author into a position of beeing in a state that is **imparied in vigor and effectiveness**.
+So, you might have guessed it: the auther went stale.
+Dooms day! :wink:

+A reduction in the time to first interaction is likely a probate mean to prevent authors from going stale.

 # Alternatives
 [alternatives]: #alternatives